-Most Fabulous Grey Cat Breeds And Their Characteristics
+Most Fabulous Gray Cat Breeds And Their Characteristics

-What is it we love about grey cats?
+What is it we love about gray cat breeds?
 The answer might be in the Andrew Lloyd Webber musical Cats, based on the poems by T. S. Eliot.
 The first cat to sing in the musical is Munkustrap, a silver tabby who guides and protects the younger cats while keeping the mischievous Rum Tum Tugger in line.

 There’s also the venerable Old Deuteronomy who shares his wisdom with the cats in his tribe.
-And of course there’s the star of the show, Grizabella, the grey beauty with a regrettable past who ultimately gets a second chance at a new life.
-Grey cats project an air of wisdom, dignity, mystery, glamour and beauty in one package.
+And of course there’s the star of the show, Grizabella, the gray beauty with a regrettable past who ultimately gets a second chance at a new life.
+Gray cats project an air of wisdom, dignity, mystery, glamour and beauty in one package.

-The following cat breeds prove that grey is anything but dull.
+The following gray cat breeds prove that gray is anything but dull.

-- What is the breed of a GREY cat?
+- What is the breed of a GRAY cat?

 - What breed of cat is gray and white?